I am Java programmer, blogger on http://javarevisited.blogspot.com and http://java67.com

-That's all about my list of best platforms to create and sell online courses in 2020.
+That's all about my list of best platforms to create and sell online courses for beginners.
 You have so many choices available but Thinkific and Teachable are market leaders and many programmers, bloggers, and marketers have chosen them.
 I also recommend starting with the Thinkific platform.

 In this article, I have purposefully omitted Udemy, Pluralsight, Educative, and Skillshare because they are just marketplace and don't provide you full control of marketing and sales.

 No doubt, Udemy is still the best platform to sell your course but if you